-Christmas cake is one of the most popular buys when it comes to the festivities and this year we have tested out an array of delicious shop-bought options, including some that give Mary Berry’s Christmas cake recipe a run for its money.
+Christmas cake is one of the most popular Christmas foods when it comes to the festivities and this year we have tested out an array of delicious shop-bought options, including some that give Mary Berry’s Christmas cake recipe a run for its money.
 We can appreciate those wanting to save energy by not switching their oven this Christmas as well as dreading washing up, so a shop-bought readymade option is a great choice.

-Where to buy Christmas cakes for 2022
+Where to buy Christmas cakes for 2023

 Best Christmas cakes to buy online